GoogleCloudPlatform/composer-utilities/cloudcomposerdiff/README.md

 ```
 source venv/bin/activate
 ```
-check that we are using the python of the virtual environment
+check that we are using the Python of the virtual environment
 ```
 (venv) $ which python
 .../cloudcomposerdiff/venv/bin/python